bitreach/fast-tutorials/README.md

 # fast-tutorials
-Takes the hassle out of writing tutorials
+Take the hassle out of writing tutorials